Independent Loyal Orange Institution

 An Independent Orange Order Hall in Dunaghy, County Antrim.

-The Independent Loyal Orange Institution is an offshoot of the Orange Institution, a Protestant fraternal organisation based in Northern Ireland.
+The Independent Loyal Orange Institution, also known as the Independent Orange Order, is an offshoot of the Orange Institution, a Protestant fraternal organisation based in Northern Ireland.
 Initially pro-labour and supportive of tenant rights and land reform, over time it moved to a more conservative, unionist position.

 History

 It was formed in Ireland in 1903 by Tom Sloan and others associated with the Belfast Protestant Association who had been expelled from the Orange Order when they voiced opposition to it being used for party political ends by Ulster Unionist Party.
-Originally it was associated with the labour movement, but it soon realigned itself with traditional unionist politics.
+The original ideology of the Independent Orange Order was associated with the labour movement, but it soon realigned itself with traditional unionist politics.

 The class tensions within the Orange Order flared into rebellion in 1902.
 At an unruly Belfast County demonstration in Castlereagh, Thomas Sloan, Worshipful Master of the Belfast Protestant Association, challenged the County Grand Master, Colonel Saunderson MP, to say how he voted on the 'Inspection of Convent Laundries' bill.
 As the title suggests, this piece of legislation was an attempt to embarrass and annoy the Catholic Church by requiring that its convents (which militant Protestants suspected of exploiting the labour and the sexuality of young girls) be subject to government inspection.
 The point Sloan wished to make was that Saunderson, like most Unionist leaders, had put government interest before the anti-Catholic principle.
 Although popular enough to win the Belfast South Westminster seat previously held by William Johnston of Ballykilbeg (a Protestant hero since his prison sentence in 1867 for defying a parades ban) Sloan was disciplined by Grand Lodge for embarrassing a grandee and led a breakaway.

+The first parade organised by the Independent Orange Order took place in its constitution year of 1903 in Dundonald, County Down.
+It was attended by some 500 members.

 The organisation enjoyed steady growth, mainly confined to working-class Belfast and the liberal, pro-tenant right redoubt of north Antrim.
 By early 1904, it claimed nine lodges in Ballymoney alone.
 The organisation peaked at 44 lodges in 1907.

 As Grand Master from 1905, Robert Lindsay Crawford sought to promote the Independent order as "strongly Protestant, strongly democratic" and "strongly Irish".
 In the Order's 1904 Magheramorne Manifesto, he invited Irish Protestants to "reconsider their position as Irish citizens and their attitude towards their Roman Catholic countrymen".
 Ultimately, Crawford's move toward an embrace for Irish Home Rule led to a break with Sloan and the Order's more determined unionist membership.
 He was expelled in 1908.

-In the great Belfast Dock strike of 1907, the labour leader James Larkin was able to engage the support of Sloan and the independent Order.
+In the great Belfast Dock strike of 1907, the Labour leader James Larkin was able to engage the support of Sloan and the independent Order.
 In 1903, Sloan had been the only Unionist MP to vote for the Miners' Eight-Hour Bill.

 In 2024, the Independent Loyal Orange Institution national headquarters are in Ballymoney, Northern Ireland.